PeterShinners/comp/design/pipeline.md

 }
 ```

-This design enables natural parallel processing patterns where multiple operations work on the same input data independently, then combine their results.
+This design enables natural parallel processing patterns where multiple statements work on the same input data independently, then combine their results.
 The implicit seeding eliminates the verbose threading common in functional languages while maintaining explicitness when needed.

-## Pipeline Actions and Temporaries
+## Statements and Temporaries

-Each pipeline in Comp performs one of three actions based on how it begins.
+Each statement in Comp performs one of three actions based on its target.
 These actions determine how the pipeline's result is used and whether it contributes to the output structure being built.

 **Temporary Assignment** starts with a `$` prefixed token followed by `=`.
 This creates a function-local temporary that can be referenced later in the function but doesn't contribute to the output structure.
 These temporaries exist only within the function's scope and are immutable once assigned.
 Nested field assignment creates a new temporary structure with the specified modification.

 **Named Assignment** starts with a field name and `=`, assigning the pipeline result to a named field in the output structure.
 Conflicting field names override previous values, though this behavior can be modified with weak (`?=`) or strong (`*=`) assignment operators.

-**Unnamed Assignment** has no assignment operator, adding the pipeline result as an unnamed field to the output structure.
+**Unnamed Assignment** has no assignment target, adding the pipeline result as an unnamed field to the output structure.
 These unnamed fields maintain their order and can be accessed by position.

 ```comp
 !func :analyze ~{data} = {